TimHenry1995/gyoza/README.md

 ```

 ## Documentation
-Detailed documentation can be found on the companion websote of [read-the-docs](https://gyoza.readthedocs.io/en/latest/modules.html)
+Detailed documentation can be found on the companion website of [read-the-docs](https://gyoza.readthedocs.io/en/latest/modules.html)

 ## Development
 Developers can access the package via [GitHub](https://github.com/TimHenry1995/gyoza)